 Insurers have responded to recent natural disasters by raising insurance rates or declining to write policies.
 NAR supports the development of a federal natural disaster policy that promotes the availability and affordability of property insurance nationwide and provides for pre-disaster mitigation as well as post-disaster assistance.Without federal involvement, affordable property insurance will continue not to be available in many parts of the U.S. to protect against the next mega-catastrophe caused by a hurricane, earthquake, or other Act of God.
 Without insurance, it is the taxpayer -- not the property owner -- that pays when Congress reacts to the latest disaster by providing millions of dollars in financial disaster assistance to rebuild under-insured properties and communities.

 What is the fundamental issue?

-Insurers have historically responded to natural disasters by raising insurance rates, reducing coverage and declining to write new/renewal policies.
-NAR supports the development of federal disaster policies that focus on prevention, preparedness and the proactive reduction of risk but include emergency aid for disaster victims.
+Insurers have responded to several natural catastrophes by raising insurance rates, reducing coverage and declining to write new or renewal policies.
+NAR supports the development of federal disaster public policies that emphasize prevention, preparedness and the proactive reduction of risk but include emergency aid for disaster victims.

 I am a real estate professional.
 What does this mean for my business?

 Without adequate insurance, homeowners must turn to the federal government for taxpayer-funded disaster aid, which is typically limited to a few thousands dollars and a low-interest SBA loan to repair the property damage.